michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0080.md

 - v: be a hindrance or obstacle to
 - v: block passage through
 ### Family
-impede: impeded, impedes, impediment, impeding+;impeded: unimpeded;impediment: impediments;unimpeded: unimpededly
+- impede: impeded, impedes, impediment, impeding+
+- impeded: unimpeded
+- impediment: impediments
+- unimpeded: unimpededly
 ### Examples
 - “We will not allow any nation to dominate this industry and impede innovation through unfair trade practices and massive, non-market-based state intervention.”
 - U.S. companies are preparing to invest again after years on the sidelines, and rising interest rates are unlikely to impede them.